T1REGOC/EUWRO-Slovenia-2025/README.md

 Considering that upfront we don't have driving power, the wheels must be able to rotate freely.
 So the shaft that they go on is a bit lose, so the wheels have the abilty to rotate and then just tighten it up with a designed screw.
 The wheels will spin when the drive wheels start to spin.

+Because thec camera is infront of the steering, but has to cross over the steering to get to the raspberry, we designed a little bridge so that the camera cable doesn't block our steering.

 Max.
 Steering angle == 30°